NVlabs/viewpoint-robustness/README.md

 The above visualization step visualizes the unrectified images.
 The codebase also includes a function for visualizing rectified images to verify the data prior to training.

+## Rendering CARLA Data

+The code that we use to render the CARLA datasets are provided in [this git issue](https://github.com/NVlabs/viewpoint-robustness/issues/4).
+While we only rendered RGB images and corresponding 3D bounding box labels in our datasets, depth, segmentation, and other data can also be rendered.

 ## Thanks

 Many thanks to [Alperen Degirmenci](https://scholar.harvard.edu/adegirmenci/home) and [Maying Shen](https://mayings.github.io/).